Field-oriented control: Development history

 The Park transformation has long been widely used in the analysis and study of synchronous and induction machines.
 The transformation is by far the single most important concept needed for an understanding of how FOC works, the concept having been first conceptualized in a 1929 paper authored by Robert H. Park.
 Park's paper was ranked second most important in terms of impact from among all power engineering related papers ever published in the twentieth century.
 The novelty of Park's work involves his ability to transform any related machine's linear differential equation set from one with time varying coefficients to another with time invariant coefficients resulting in a linear time-invariant system or LTI system.

 Technical overview

-Overview of key competing VFD control platforms:
+Overview of key competing variable-frequency drive control platforms:

 While the analysis of AC drive controls can be technically quite involved ("See also" section), such analysis invariably starts with modeling of the drive-motor circuit involved along the lines of accompanying signal flow graph and equations.